dylandreimerink/gobpfld/cmd/examples/Example.md

 This eBPF program attaches to the loopback interface of the host and counts the amount of packets received per CPU, it stores this information in a `BPF_MAP_TYPE_PERCPU_ARRAY` map.
 This example demonstrates how to read from and write to a per CPU map type with the `gopbfld.BPFGenericMap`.

+## map_batch

+This example demonstrates batch operations on maps.
+Batch operations offer speed improvements over non-batch operations since less syscalls/context switches are required for the same amount of work.

 ## map_pinning

 This program demonstrates how to pin and unpin maps to the bpf FS using gobpfld.